Best Dark Web Monitoring Services for Business Compared

 What Features Matter When Comparing Services?

 Source coverage separates serious platforms from security theater.
-Look for access to criminal marketplaces, ransomware leak sites, stealer logs, and private hacker forums.
-Ask vendors specifically which sources they monitor.
+Look for access to ransomware leak sites and stealer logs.
+Private hacker forums matter too.
+Ask vendors specifically what sources they monitor.

 Data enrichment makes alerts actionable.
-The best dark web monitoring tools crack hashed passwords to plaintext and provide source attribution so you know exactly what’s compromised.
+The best dark web monitoring tools crack hashed passwords to plaintext and provide source attribution so you know exactly what’s compromised and where it came from.

 How Do You Evaluate Dark Web Monitoring Services?